 Today, Morrow doesn’t consider the legacy of Rain Man to be its four Oscars or its box-office success (as one of just four Best Pictures since 1980 to reach No. 1).
 For him, it’s not even the movie itself.
 He looks at what came of it: wider acknowledgment of autism, granting that its definition has been refined since the late ’80s.
 He points, in particular, to the nonprofit in mainland China he started a few years ago.
 “Barry Morrow’s Rain Man Fund” raises that same awareness in China, where the developmental disorder is not as understood.
 “People who have an autistic child in that country often only go out at night because they don’t want anyone to see them,” Rask says.

-Morrow’s compulsive altruism, his earnest concern for others—“I’ve always wanted to jump in and rescue someone from a burning house,” he says—seems, more than anything else, to drive his career.
+Morrow’s compulsive altruism, his earnest concern for others—“I’ve always wanted to jump in and rescue someone from a burning house,” he asides—seems, more than anything else, to drive his career.
 He has even transformed his Oscar: from a coveted showbiz idol into a totem for outsider-ness.

 At first, he handed off the golden statuette to the man with savant syndrome who inspired Hoffman’s character in Rain Man.
 “He held it like a baby all day,” Morrow says.
 “The next day, I made a snap decision for him to just have it.”
 The man, Kim Peek, took the Oscar around the world with him, touring for two decades to speak publicly and normalize those with the disorder or on the autism spectrum.
 “This Oscar became a traveling ambassador of good will, and not just for autism and savant syndrome, but for people with any difference,” Morrow says.